Guru's Verification engine ensures consistency, confidence, and trust in the knowledge your organization shares. Learn more.

 school name

 The school can be referred to as Cambridge Judge Business School Executive Education, Cambridge Judge Business School, Cambridge Judge, or Cambridge Judge Exec Ed.
-The school must never be called ‘Cambridge' or 'Cambridge University.
+The school must never be called ‘Cambridge' or 'Cambridge University'.

 Capitalization/casing

-• In text, use a capital first letter if the noun is specific, i.e. the Faculty of Education, but use lower case letters in general use.
+• In text, use a capital first letter if the noun is specific, i.e. the Faculty of Education, but use lowercase letters in general use.

 • Capital letters are used for positions/job titles, such as Senior Tutor, Admissions Tutor and Director of Studies.